eosnetworkfoundation/eosio.yield-contracts/contracts/eosio.yield/README.md

 ## ACTION `contractslog`

-> When protocol contracts are modified
+> Generates a log when a protocol's contracts are modified.

 - **authority**: `get_self()`